-Within this tab it is possible to upload static elements to be included in the HTML pages.
+Within this tab is possible to upload static elements to be included in the HTML pages.
 Each element can be JavaScript files, CSS files, images and so on.
-It is possible to reference them in the HTML pages using the static/filename.ext path.
+Is possible to reference them in the HTML pages using the static/filename.ext path.
 For example, if style.css is present between static files: